AdobeDocs/experience-manager-htl.en/help/using/overview.md

 >
 >**Have you considered Edge Delivery Services for AEM?**
 >
 >You can continue using the methods described in this document for existing projects.
-However for new projects, Adobe recommends leveraging [Edge Delivery Services.](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/edge-delivery/overview)
+However, for new projects, Adobe recommends leveraging [Edge Delivery Services.](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/edge-delivery/overview)

 HTML Template Language (HTL), supported by Adobe Experience Manager (AEM), aims to provide a highly productive enterprise-level web framework that enhances security.
 It also enables HTML developers without Java knowledge to participate better in AEM Projects.